Magdalena Eriksson: International career

+In November 2025 she announced her retirement from the national team.
+In her statement, she explained that this was not a decision she had taken lightly, but it was one she had to make, as she was now prioritizing her body and health after some injury problems.

 Personal life

 Eriksson's mother is of Finnish descent.
-She is openly lesbian and, since May 2014, in a relationship with current Chelsea teammate and Danish international Pernille Harder.
-She and Harder work with the charity Common Goal and pledged 1% of their salaries to help tackle social issues throughout football.
+She is openly lesbian and, since 2014, has been in a relationship with Danish international Pernille Harder.
+In July 2024, they announced their engagement after over a decade together.

+Eriksson and Harder work with the charity Common Goal and pledged 1% of their salaries to help tackle social issues throughout football.
 The couple also both push for equality and LGBTQ+ rights in sport.

 During her upbringing, she assumed her last name was spelled with a C because that was how her father spelled it.
 When she was 17 and looked in her passport she realised it was actually spelled with a K. As such, her last name is often misspelled as "Ericsson" rather than the correct "Eriksson".

 Eriksson has a bachelor's degree in political science and took a course in feminist theory and intersectional power analysis.